 Absolutely.
-It’s always a good idea to get a tax attorney to look over any documents you send the IRS, especially if you are being audited or applying for tax relief.
+It’s always smart to get a tax attorney to look over any documents you send the IRS, especially if you’re being audited or applying for tax relief.
 Any information you provide to the IRS can be used against you.
-As mentioned above, this guide only deals with the removal of a tax lien notice, not the actual lien.
-This will avoid expensive mistakes and protect you from handing self-incriminating documents to the IRS.
-This is particularly important if you have received a tax audit notice or you’re dealing with a large tax debt.
+This will help you avoid expensive mistakes, and protect you from handing over self-incriminating information.
+This goes doubly if you’ve received a tax audit notice, or if you’re dealing with a large tax debt.

-At the very least, find out what your options are under the IRS Fresh Start Program.
-Certain taxpayers can do this for free.
-If the IRS has attached a tax lien on your property, you probably qualify for a free consultation with a senior tax professional.
-Complete this short survey to see what tax relief programs you are eligible for.Get Help w/ Free Consultation
+At least find out what your options are under the IRS Fresh Start Program.
+If the IRS filed a tax lien on your property, you may qualify for a free consultation with a tax professional.